browserengineering/book/book/invalidation.md

 [^ancestors]: In some code bases, you will see these called *ancestor*
     dirty flags instead.
-It's the same thing, just following the flow of dirty bits instead of the flow of control.
+It's the same thing, just following the flow of dirty flags instead of the flow of control.

 ``` {.python}
 class BlockLayout: